 By Paul M. Dake, M.D.

 Q: Last week, I saw my doctor to get a refill on a chronic pain medication called Norco (a combination of hydrocodone and acetaminophen [generic Tylenol]); I have also been taking Xanax, for nervousness, for several years.
 For the first time, my doctor told me I will have to stop one or the other of these two medications, but didn’t explain why, other than mentioning the words “interactions” and “risk”.
 He has been my doctor for at least 10 years and originally started me on both of these medications.
 Why the sudden change in his attitude about these medications?
+And will ibuprofen and alcohol kill you?

 This knowledge is being conveyed to primary care providers (doctors, nurse practitioners, and physician assistants) on the “front lines”, who are prescribing most of these medications, by publishing study results in medical journals and sponsoring webinars, in which providers log into a conference presentation over the internet.